Dellos7/example-cordova-code-push-plugin/README.md

 ## Release the updates

-Modify anything in your app and...
+**Each time** you modify anything in your code, you release an update like this:

 `ionic cordova prepare ios`